fergald/furusato/README.md

 If you don't have your data in CSV you can just type things into the individual fields and click "go".

+## Keyboard short-cut

+If you press `c` on your keyboard focus moves to the CSV field.
+If you needed to actually press the letter c,
+I'm sorry.
+You can paste `windows.onkeypress = undefined` into the JS console.

 ## Errors